princeton-nlp/DensePhrases/README.md

 # Search paragraphs
 print(model.search('How to become a great researcher', retrieval_unit='paragraph'))
 # ['...
 Levine said he believes the key to being a great researcher is having passion for research in and working on questions that the researcher is truly curious about.
-He said: "Have patience, persistence and enthusiasm and you’ll be fine.", ...]
+He said: "Have patience, persistence and enthusiasm and you’ll be fine."', ...]

 # Search documents (Wikipedia titles)
 print(model.search('What is the history of internet', retrieval_unit='document'))